nucleome/nucleserver/README.md

 chmod +x nucleserver
 ```
 The next step is to create an excel table for configurations.
 You can download a simple templete [Here](https://docs.google.com/spreadsheets/d/1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM/edit#gid=1744383077).
 Please note this google sheet can be saved in .xlsx format (now called nucle.xlsx in this demo).
 This excel table will point to a bigBed file host remotely by ENCODE through the Internet.
 If you'd like to host the data in your own server, you can download this [bigBed file](https://www.encodeproject.org/files/ENCFF845IDA/@@download/ENCFF845IDA.bigBed) manually.
 And then, you can point to this local file by modifying the followings in the nucle.xlsx file.

-- In the Config sheet, define the root variable as a PATH to the data folder, such as `/home/yourusername`.
-- In the "ENCODE_ChIPSeq" sheet, change the URL to a relative PATH pointing to the bigBed file, such as `./ENCFF845IDA.bigBed`.

-Finally, with the correct config, the following command will start the data server.
+The following command will start the data server.
 ```
 nucleserver start -i nucle.xlsx
 ```
+If you would like to add local files.

+- In the Config sheet, define the root variable as a PATH to the data folder, such as `/home/yourusername`.
+- In the "ENCODE_ChIPSeq" sheet, you can use the URL directly or change the URL to a relative PATH pointing to the bigBed file, such as `./ENCFF845IDA.bigBed`, if you download it to your local drive.
+If you use the URL directly, NucleServer will only fetch the index and store it in "$HOME/.nucle/index".

 You many want to put the process in background using **screen** or nohup.
 The simple command using nohup is provided below.
 ```
 nohup nucleserver start -i nucle.xlsx &